PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ### Rejected

 If the Committee decides not to proceed with the RFC, its PR is simply closed before it is merged.
+The Committee should also add the `Rejected` label to denote that the Committee rejected the RFC.
+In the future, this can be done automatically with GitHub Actions.

 ### Withdrawn

 Similarly, if an Author decides to withdraw their RFC, it will be closed before it is merged.
+The Committee should also add the `Withdrawn` label to denote that the author withdrew the RFC.
+In the future, this can be done automatically with GitHub Actions.

 ### Final